Creating Context Menus for Apps¶

 Note

-The components require you to also pass the step
+The components require you to also pass the step from the

 binding context into the component.
 This is necessary to allow for pilot